 I am a Post-Doctoral Research Assistant at the Dynamic Robot Systems Group of the Oxford Robotics Institute, University of Oxford.
 My research focuses on robot locomotion and vision.
 I explore the intersections of these topics with optimization, machine learning, human cognitive and movement research, user interfaces, moral philosophy and more.

+Previously I was a postdoc at Takanishi Laboratory in Waseda University, Tokyo.
 My PhD was advised by Atsuo Takanishi and José Santos-Victor.
 It dealt with planning and perception problems for legged robots in challenging terrains (e.g. planning robot contact in space and time; estimating friction from vision; doing stereo in visually repetitive scenes).

-Previously, I’ve visited Prof. Oussama Khatib’s robotics group at Stanford, worked at the Computer and Robot Vision Laboratory in IST, and spent a semester at UPC.
+I have also visited Prof. Oussama Khatib’s robotics group at Stanford, worked at the Computer and Robot Vision Laboratory in IST, and spent a semester at UPC.
 I also spent some time at the Japanese startup QibiTech.
 I did my MSc at IST, advised by Alexandre Bernardino and José Santos-Victor.

 More research interests: contact and whole-body motion planning, humanoid and legged robots, machine learning, optimization, visual scene understanding, attention, stereo vision, bio-inspired algorithms, game AI, philosophy, philosophy of technology, responsible innovation.